New Jennifer Lawrence Movie 'Mother!' Called 'Grotesque And Nauseating' Attack On Christianity

-After months of speculation about their status as a potential couple, 27-year-old actress Jennifer Lawrence and and 48-year-old Requiem For A Dream director Darren Aronofsky made their relationship “red carpet official” at the NYC premiere of their new flick, Mother!.
-As Metro reports, the movie officially premieres at theaters nationwide on September 15, and has largely receive rave reviews.
+After months of speculation about their status as a potential couple, 27-year-old actress Jennifer Lawrence and 48-year-old Requiem For A Dream director Darren Aronofsky made their relationship “red carpet official” at the New York City premiere of their new flick, mother!.
+As Metro reports, the movie officially premieres in theaters nationwide on September 15, and has largely received rave reviews.

-A movie he called a “stain on the reputation” of Paramount Pictures.
-While other critics, reviewers and publications have been quick to call out parallels between the Bible and Mother!, Smith didn’t hold back in denouncing the highly anticipated new Jennifer Lawrence film.
+While other critics, reviewers and publications have been quick to call out parallels between the Bible and mother!, Smith didn’t hold back in denouncing the highly anticipated new Jennifer Lawrence film.

-In addition to starring Jennifer Lawrence (launched to fame via her roles in The Hunger Games movies), Mother! also stars Ed Harris, Michelle Pfeiffer and Javier Bardem.
+In addition to starring Jennifer Lawrence (launched to fame via her roles in The Hunger Games movies), mother! also stars Ed Harris, Michelle Pfeiffer, and Javier Bardem.
 According to Rolling Stone, the movie is comparable to Rosemary’s Baby with “Biblical allegory.”
-AP reviewers claim that Mother! is tantamount to the Old Testament crashing into “modern anxiety.”
+AP reviewers claim that mother! is tantamount to the Old Testament crashing into “modern anxiety.”

 The New York Post called the new Jennifer Lawrence endeavor “terrifying,” agreeing that comparisons to the Bible and other religious texts are “easy enough to pick up” so long as viewers know that they’re liberally sprinkled into the film.
 However, according to Kyle Smith, the allegory, similes and metaphors went way, way too far.
 Indeed, Smith believes that Darren Aronofsky and Jennifer Lawrence’s latest movie is little more than a “grotesque and nauseating” attack on modern Christianity.